 Back in 2013 I read an article in Retail Minded magazine titled The Road to Simplified Social Media Marketing by Ron Cates.
 This article is not longer published on the Retail Minded website.
 I did some searching and, unfortunately, could not find the original article.
 Neither the Retail Minded website or the Ron Cates website yielded any results.
 Regardless, I believe that the points that were shared in the original article still hold true.

 The original article briefly discusses the significance of social media as a tool to drive your business.
-He then goes on to list five (5) common roadblocks to social media marketing along with solutions for overcoming those roadblocks.
-The roadblocks are
+The article then goes to list five (5) common roadblocks to social media marketing along with solutions for overcoming those roadblocks.
+The roadblocks are:

 - I don’t have enough time.